Graduates often struggle with the eternal dilemma: how to get a job without experience and experience without a job?

-Aside from emphasising your key accomplishments, remember to provide references who can confirm your contributions and achievements.
-Having former workers and managers who can further comment on your efforts will make you stand out even further among prospective employers.
+Aside from emphasizing your key accomplishments, remember to provide references who can confirm your contributions and achievements.
+Having former workers and managers who can further comment on your efforts will make you stand out among prospective employers.

 Graduates may be starting from a clean slate in their careers, but it doesn’t mean they lack practical working knowledge or skills.
-Make sure to thoroughly review all of your past work and achievements and bring attention to those that will make the best impressions on employers.
+Make sure to thoroughly review your past work and achievements and bring attention to those who will make the best impressions on employers.

 three tips for polishing your credentials.